Preface

 code or, in this chapter, writing scripts.
 For now, it's

-enough to say that lots of the commands we've been using (cat
+enough to say that lots of the commands we've been using (cat, ls, touch,

 and so forth) are actually files on disk just like everything else.
 Because we